Phaips/autoliftout/UserGuide.md

 streamlit run liftout/tools/stats.py
 ```

 The following shows the statistics available for the entire run.
 Statistics for indivudal lamella are also available.
 All statistics are available for export as csv for further analysis.
+The following stats are from a development run:

 |-|-|-|
 :-------------------------:|:-------------------------:|:-------------------------:|